-As a young man he sang in the church choir at the Holy Name Cathedral but music or religion was not for him.
+As a young man, O’Banion sang in the church choir at the Holy Name Cathedral but music or religion was not for him.
 Dean would become intrigued with the life of crime on the streets of the North Side.
-Along with his some of friends, Hymie Weiss, Vincent Drucci, and George “Bugs” Moran, they joined the Market Street Gang, who’s mainly specialty was theft and robbery.
+Along with his some of friends, Hymie Weiss, Vincent Drucci, and George “Bugs” Moran, they joined one of many of Chicago’s street gangs, whose main specialty was theft and robbery.

-They would later start working in the newspaper circulation wars for the Chicago Tribune as “sluggers” who would be sent out to beat, intimidate and harass news-stand owners who wouldn’t sell the paper they were pushing.
-After they got a more attractive offer from the then mob boss Moses Annenberg they switched to the rival Chicago Examiner
+The gang would later start working in the newspaper circulation wars for the Chicago Tribune as “sluggers” who would be sent out to beat, intimidate, and harass newsstand owners who wouldn’t sell the paper they were pushing.
+After they got a more attractive offer they switched to the rival Chicago Examiner

-Again through Annenberg the gang were introduced to the political bosses of the 42nd and 43rd wards, their new job was to help achieve the desired outcome of elections through voter intimidation, violence and other means of getting the result that was asked for.
+Through contacts in the newspaper industry the gang was introduced to the political bosses of the 42nd and 43rd wards, their new job was to help achieve the desired outcome of elections through voter intimidation, violence, and other means of getting the result that was asked for.